 When it comes to the Fourth of July, celebrations would seem lacking without fireworks.
-We all know that some fireworks can be dangerous, but even sparklers can burn at temperatures up to 1000 degrees.
+We all know that most fireworks are dangerous, but even sparklers burn at temperatures up to 2000 degrees.

-It is important to take proper safety precautions when handling any type of firework, no matter how benign it seems.
-Consider the following facts about fireworks use in the United States:
+Taking proper safety measures when handling any type of firework—no matter how harmless it seems—can help prevent injuries.
+Consider the following facts about firework use in the United States:

-- 65% of these incidents occurred between June 20 and July 20.
+- About 65% of these incidents occurred between June 21 and July 21.

 What’s Legal in Florida?

 Floridians should use only consumer fireworks permitted by state law and approved and listed by the State Fire Marshal.
 In Florida, legal devices include sparklers, cones, fountains, and some aerial items.